Methodology of the Millennia 2015 Foresight Research Process

 |

 The first Millennia 2015 international conference has been successfully organized in Liege Convention Centre on the 7 and 8 March 2008.
-The second session will take place in Paris (in collaboration with the UNESCO), and the third one in New York (in collaboration with the United Nations).
+The second session took place in Paris in December 2012 with the patronage of the UNESCO, and the third one in New York (in collaboration with the United Nations) in 2020.

 This methodological process is developed with the advice of Philippe Destatte, Director general of The Destree Institute (Wallonia), Associated Professor at Paris 7 Denis Diderot University.